Recording high-quality podcasts isn’t something that just happens.

 It takes preparation, both on the content side and on the audio setup side.

-As a podcast host myself, and someone who has helped over 30 business owners start and produce their own podcasts through our Podcast Launch Program, I’ve seen that effective podcast prep boils down to two things:
+As a podcast host myself, and someone who has helped over 30 business owners start and produce their own podcasts through our Podcast Launch Services, I’ve seen that effective podcast prep boils down to two things:

 - What you’re going to record.